,

 The fake online shopping scam is a category of e-commerce fraud in which criminals create fraudulent websites, social media shops, or marketplace listings that appear to offer genuine products at attractive prices — but either deliver nothing, deliver a product significantly inferior to what was advertised, or deliver a dangerous counterfeit.
 The fake online shopping scam encompasses several distinct operational models, all sharing the same core deception: making a consumer believe they are purchasing from a legitimate retailer when they are in fact handing money to criminals.

 The fake online shopping scam is not limited to obviously suspicious websites with poor design and broken English.
 The most financially damaging versions are polished, professional operations that clone the visual identity of genuine retailers, use real product images sourced from legitimate brand websites, display fabricated customer reviews, and accept payment through standard checkout processes that look identical to those on genuine e-commerce sites.
-The sophistication of these operations has reached a level where even experienced, cautious online shoppers have been caught out.
+The sophistication of these operations has reached a level where even experienced, cautious online shoppers have been caught out by the fake online shopping scam.

 Step 1: Building the Fraudulent Shop